Student Legal Services has compiled a list of helpful resources below:

 In Colorado, when a person is formally arrested, the person’s fingerprints are taken.
 The fingerprint information is then sent to the Colorado Bureau of Investigation (CBI) to document the arrest.
 Adult arrest records are generally both publicly available and easily accessed unless the criminal records associated with the fingerprints have been sealed.

 To view or get a copy of a public Colorado arrest record, visit the CBI records website.
-Some personal information about the arrestee and payment of less than $10 by credit card is required to access the record.
+Some personal information about the arrestee and payment of $5 by credit card is required to access the record.
 If requested on the form, CBI will email the results.

 - Office of Institutional Equity and Compliance (OIEC) Policies